 We found 5 family medicine practitioners who accept Blue Cross and Blue Shield of Florida BlueSelect Everyday Health near Sebastian, FL.

-Dr. Barry Garcia specializes in family medicine and sports medicine and practices in Sebastian, FL.
+Dr. Barry Garcia's specialties are family medicine and sports medicine.
+He practices in Sebastian, FL.
 He attended medical school at Philadelphia College of Osteopathic Medicine.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+Dr. Garcia accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.

-Dr. Cheryl Winchell is a family practice physician in Sebastian, FL.
-Dr. Winchell attended medical school at Nova Southeastern University, College of Osteopathic Medicine.
-Her patients gave her an average rating of 4.5 out of 5 stars.
-She accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+Dr. Cheryl Winchell's medical specialty is family medicine.
+She attended medical school at Nova Southeastern University, College of Osteopathic Medicine.
+Her average patient rating is 4.5 stars out of 5.
+Dr. Winchell takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

-Dr. Susan Pinsky practices family medicine.
-She takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Pinsky is a graduate of Ohio State University College of Medicine.
+Dr. Susan Pinsky's specialty is family medicine.
+Dr. Pinsky is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+She studied medicine at Ohio State University College of Medicine.

 Conditions / Treatments

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.